Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 I'm sorry.
 call.
 You was trying to target herself.
 She hates stabbing people in the back, but these are bad people.

-Grayson's gonna go search, the room that he's in, because even though we killed the people in it earlier, we didn't actually search it.
+[[Grayson]]'s gonna go search, the room that he's in, because even though we killed the people in it earlier, we didn't actually search it.
 I don't think no, you did not see seven.

 It doesn't bunk sand haphazardously about this room soon with rumpled bedding assorted clothing and personal items.
 And the discarded remains of food and empty plates.
 You have the north door.
 Sit, two stain foul smelling buckets that are apparently not empty frequently enough.